SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Read Request
 ~~~~~~~~~~~~

-With the read request message the ECS may ask the SEC node about a reasonable recent value 'corrent' value.
+With the read request message the ECS may ask the SEC node about a reasonable recent value 'current' value.
 In most cases this means, that the hardware is read to give a fresh value.
 However, there are uses case where either an internal control loop is running anyway
 in which case it is perfectly fine to returned the internally cached value.